-I’ve been a proponent of the status quo ever since I started watching college football (more on this in another post) but I’m also a man of the people, and the people overwhelmingly wanted a playoff of some kind.
-Over the years, several major polls have shown significant support among college football fans for a playoff to replace the BCS – 90% wanted a playoff in a poll mentioned here and 63% wanted to get rid of the bowl system in a study mentioned here.
+I’ve been a proponent of the status quo ever since I started watching college football, but I’m also a man of the people, and the people overwhelmingly wanted a playoff of some kind.
+Over the years, several major polls have shown significant support among college football fans for a playoff to replace the BCS – 90 percent wanted a playoff in a poll mentioned here and 63 percent wanted to get rid of the bowl system in a study mentioned here.

 It’s hard to argue with the numbers and I’m not writing this to argue whether or not a bowl system is better than a playoff.
 Nor am I here to argue for the Left or the Right, but what baffled me though was the lopsided support for something so “Liberal” in nature.

-The BCS conferences and the teams included were seen as some sort of College Football Cartel and those that favored a playoff attacked the Presidents of these schools and their persistence on keeping the status quo.
-I mean why would they want to overhaul the system?
-When you’re 1 of the 68 teams** that has a legitimate chance of winning the title and why would you want to allow the 56 “have-nots” to the party?
+The BCS conferences and the teams included were seen as some sort of College Football Cartel and those that favored a playoff attacked the presidents of these schools and their persistence on keeping the status quo.
+I mean, why would they want to overhaul the system?
+When you’re one of the 68 teams** that has a legitimate chance of winning the title, why would you want to allow the 56 “have-nots” to the party?

 Republicans often oppose policies that tax the upper-class.
 They also aren’t as keen to back policies that try to counter the effects of a history of discrimination (i.e. affirmative action).
-In college football terms, the “class” that was “discriminated” against would be the mid-majors and the “policy” to alleviate this discrimination is a college football.
-It’s a loose comparison I know but bear with me here.
+In college football terms, the “class” that was “discriminated” against would be the mid-majors and the “policy” to alleviate this discrimination is a college football playoff.
+It’s a loose comparison, but bear with me here.